-Property prices are continually changing.
-Usually, property values appreciate in the long term.
-But, of course, there is always a certain amount of risk in real estate.
+Property values are continually changing.
+For the most part, home values appreciate in the long term.
+But, of course, in real estate there is always a certain amount of risk.

-When your home appreciates you have a bigger asset to borrow against, and you'll produce a better profit when you sell.
-Property values in Delray Beach vary for various reasons, so how will you be sure what you're purchasing today won't depreciate the day after you close?
-The most important element to consider is that you choose an agent in Delray Beach who is familiar with the factors that drive local prices.
+When your property appreciates you have a more valuable asset to borrow against, and you'll generate a higher profit when you sell.
+Property values in Delray Beach vary for many different reasons, so how can you be sure what you're purchasing this year won't depreciate the day after you close?
+The most important thing is that you select an agent in Delray Beach who knows the factors that affect local prices.

-What is the number one factor affecting real estate appreciation?
-Many are convinced that it's the economy.
-Clearly, interest rates, unemployment, business growth, government programs and numerous other national determinants have a measurable impact on your home's value.
-But the most important factors that figure your property's value are particular to the local Delray Beach economy and housing market.
+A lot of people think that the economy is the biggest factor affecting real estate appreciation.
+Obviously, interest rates, employment, business growth, government programs and some other national determinants have a definite effect on your property's worth.
+But the most influential issues that decide your home's value are particular to the local Delray Beach economy and housing market.

-Recent sales - Your agent should give you information on the recent real estate sales in the regions that you'd like to live in.
-You'll want to know average time on market, selling versus listing price and more.
+Recent home sales - You should receive facts and figures on the recent real estate sales in the regions that you're asking about from your REALTOR®.
+You'll want to analyze things like time on market and asking price versus selling price.

-Appreciation history - Have home prices risen or declined over the past 5 to 10 years?
-Is the area believed to be desirable because of its location or affordability?
+Appreciation history - Have house prices increased or decreased over the past 5-10 years?
+Is the community thought of as desirable because of its location or affordability?